alexdremov/TreeArray/README.md

 ## Comparison

-The datastructure is built upon self-balancing random search tree.
-It allows to perform random insertions and deletions efficiently with the cost of worser perfomance on other operations.
-In directory [Benchmarks/results](Benchmarks/results) you can explore full comparison results.
+The data structure is built upon a self-balancing random search tree.
+It allows performing random insertions and deletions efficiently with the cost of worse performance on other operations.
+In the directory [Benchmarks/results](Benchmarks/results) you can explore full comparison results.
 Here, I will note only the most important cases.

 ### Random insertions
 ![](Benchmarks/results/Results/17%20random%20insertions.svg)